A Preface to "Paradise Lost" by C. S. Lewis (Oxford University Press, 1942)

 Confession: I have not read Milton's Paradise Lost.
 I'm sure my education is the worse because of that omission, and I could certainly see books that my teachers did inflict on me that Milton should have replaced.
 When, if ever, it will climb to the top of my current, very long reading list, I don't know.
 But at least now it is on my radar, and I know that I am better prepared for having read Lewis first.

-I only have two quotes, not because there isn't much more of value in the book, but because the format made it a lot harder to keep track of them.
+I only have a few quotes, not because there isn't much more of value in the book, but because the format made it a lot harder to keep track of them.

 How are [the] gulfs between the ages to be dealt with by the student of poetry?
 A method often recommended may be called the method of The Unchanging Human Heart.
 According to this method the things which separate one age from another are superficial.
 Just as, if we stripped the armour off a medieval knight or the lace off a Caroline courtier, we should find beneath them an anatomy identical with our own, so, it is held, if we strip off from Virgil his Roman imperialism, from Sidney his code of honour, from Lucretius his Epicurean philosophy, and from all who have it their religion, we shall find the Unchanging Human Heart, and on this we are to concentrate.
 I held this theory myself for many years, but I have now abandoned it. ...
 How if these are not really the most important elements in the actual balance of the poem we are reading?
 Our whole study of the poem will then become a battle between us and the author in which we are trying to twist his work into a shape he never gave it....
 I do not say that even on these terms we shall not get some value out of our reading; but we must not imagine that we are appreciating the works the old writers actually wrote.